bit-hack/nano-script/README.md

 Why have I made a new language?
 Is a reasonable question, but the answer is simply... to satisfy my own curiosity, and desire for learning new things.
-CCML was born as a learning exerciser to spend a weekend implementing a compiler and virtual machine for a very simple language.
+CCML was born as a learning exercise to spend a weekend implementing a compiler and virtual machine for a very simple language.
 A secondary goal was to keep the language as simple as I possibly could, to see how useful such a basic language could be.